Adda bar Ahavah: Legends as to his sanctity

 In talmudic legend, Rav Adda's piety was purportedly so highly valued by heaven that no favor asked by him was ever refused.
 In times of drought, for example, when he pulled off just one shoe (preparatory to offering prayer), an abundance of rain descended; but if he pulled off the other, the world was flooded.
 Even his teacher, Rav, realized Adda's protective influence.
 On one occasion when he and Samuel of Nehardea, accompanied by Adda, came to a tottering ruin, and Samuel proposed to avoid it by taking a circuitous route, Rav observed that just then there was no occasion for fear, since Rav Adda, whose merits were very great, was with them; consequently no accident would befall them.
 Samuel's great colleague Rav Huna also believed in and availed himself of Rav Adda's supposed miraculous influence with heaven.
 Rav Huna had a lot of wine stored in a building that threatened to collapse.
 He was anxious to save his property, but there was danger of accident to the laborers.
 Therefore, he invited Rav Adda into the building, and there engaged him in legal discussions until the task of removing its contents was safely accomplished; hardly had the rabbis vacated the premises when the tottering walls fell.

 The disciple of Rava

 A second Rav Adda bar Ahavah was also a Jewish Talmudist, a disciple of Rava, addressed by Rava as "my son."
 In a discussion the elder rabbi once rebuked him as devoid of understanding.
-Subsequently, he studied under Rav Papa and waited on Rav Nachman bar Yitzchak.
+Subsequently, he studied under Rav Pappa and waited on Rav Nachman bar Yitzchak.